General Program Information

 Resident Salary and Benefits

-Residents get salary and benefits for residency activities through Children’s Hospitals and Clinics of Minnesota.
+Residents get salary and benefits for residency activities through Children’s Minnesota.
 The stipend is competitive.
 Dental and health insurance is provided in the benefits package offered by Children’s.

-Residents will accrue 30 days of paid time off during the residency year.
+Residents will have 30 days of paid time off during the residency year.
 Residents will deduct compensation time, education time, sick time, etc., from their PTO account.
 The resident will need to notify their primary preceptor and staffing coordinator in advance regarding vacation requests.
-Any remaining PTO hours will be paid out at the end of the year on a pro-rated basis with their residency stipend.

 Pharmacy practice residents will be scheduled to work every other weekend throughout the residency.
 In St. Paul, residents work five out of 12 weekends due to an occasional 12-hour shift.
 Each resident can expect to work either the Christmas or New Year’s holiday and additional holidays consistent with staffing patterns for the department.